 Supported by year-round water supply and fodder, the area is packed full of game to spot including herds of wildebeest, zebra, buffalo, warthog, hippo and elephant, as well as their predators such as lions, hyenas, jackals and cheetahs.

-You’ll enjoy lunch in the crater before making your way back to the Ngorongoro Farm House for a relaxing evening.
+You’ll enjoy lunch in the crater before making your way back to the Hotel Ngorongoro Coffee Lodge for a relaxing evening.

 Day 11: Tarangire National Park Before You Head Home